-As brands increasingly recognize that outlet is the entry point for new customers, rather than a dilution of brand equity, we are seeing a move away from remote, purpose built sites towards more authentic, urban locations.
+As brands increasingly recognize that outlet is the entry point for new customers, rather than a dilution of brand equity, we are seeing a move away from remote, purpose-built sites towards more authentic, urban locations.
 Gunwharf Quays and Outlet City Metzingen ooze urban diversity, while Hackney Walk is joining up new-build with railway arches and existing.

 A day out experience

-The speculative nature of visits to outlet centers and the appeal of quality brands at discounted prices make outlet shopping more akin to a leisure trip than to a functional chore.
+The speculative nature of visits to outlet centres and the appeal of quality brands at discounted prices make outlet shopping more akin to a leisure trip than to a functional chore.
 Progressive operators are looking to increase sales by curating attractive destinations, which package together desirable brands, great F&B and a strong leisure offer, so that visitors have more reasons to visit and more to occupy them than just shops.
 Gunwharf Quays has long been the UK’s most complete outlet experience, but emerging schemes such as the O2 are likely to raise this concept to new heights.

 For many outlet specialists, the trends above may not be particularly new.
 FSP believes, however, that they remain under-exploited and are increasingly important for future growth.
 In today’s digital and physical world, consumers and brands have more choice than ever before.
-The outlet centers that succeed will be those which best support brand values and innovate to become in the complete consumer experience for the unique markets they serve.
+The outlet centres that succeed will be those which best support brand values and innovate to become in the complete consumer experience for the unique markets they serve.